ServerArmour/ServerArmour/README.md

 bool API_GetIsPlayerDirty(string steamid) // Indicates if the player has any bans at all, includes server, game and vac bans bool API_GetIsPlayerDirty(string steamid) // Indicates if the game is a family shared game, true indicates the player doesnt own it but lending it. string API_GetFamilyShareLenderSteamId(string steamid) // Gets the steamid of the person lending the game.
-Returns "0" if there isn't a lender and it's not family share.
+Returns "0" if there isn't a lender and it's not family share. bool API_GetIsFamilyShareLenderDirty(string steamid) // Checks if the current users family share account is dirty int API_GetDaysSinceLastVacBan(string steamid) // Get amount of days since last vac ban.
+This will retun 0 if there is no vac ban
 ```